RossKnapman/PersonalWebsiteSource/ESM/poster.md

 For the 3D system, it is possible to shed magnetic textures in a similar manner.
 Further work we intend to do includes:
 <br/>
-- Investigation of setups which could produce topologically-nontrivial textures (e.g. Hopfions)
+- Investigation of setups which could produce topologically-nontrivial textures (e.g. hopfions)
 - Analytical prediction of features such as the critical value above which the current must be applied in order to obtain shedding